ToolJet/ToolJet/docs/docs/app-builder/walkthrough/create-queries.md

 **Configuration Settings**:
 - **Run this query on application load?**: Decide if the query should execute automatically when the app loads.
 - **Request confirmation before running query?**: Set up confirmations for query operations to prevent accidental data changes.
-- **Show notification on success?**: Configure notifications to inform users of successful operations, customizing message content and display duration.
+- **Show notification on success?**: Configure notifications to inform users of successful operations.
+You can customize this property's notification message content and display duration.